 The Production Engineering Certificate (PEC) in the College of Engineering, provides students with unique hands-on experience, development of problem-solving skills, and knowledge integration using Lean thinking principles.
-PEC aims at enhancing students' learning in capstone senior design projects, basics of automotive productions processes, teamwork, principles of Lean manufacturing and applications to automotive production engineering.
+PEC aims to enhance students' learning in capstone senior design projects, basics of automotive productions processes, teamwork, principles of Lean manufacturing and applications to automotive production engineering.

 Design projects within the core courses will be developed through proposals from industry and engineering organizations.
 Through collaboration with automotive manufacturing companies (OEM), the PEC course instructor team consisting of UK faculty and experienced industry engineers will select projects based on the current engineering problems or future engineering advancement.
-Students will learn how to integrate their knowledge by Lean thinking and achieve their team’s goal by effectively working as a team.
-The following provides four step PDCA (Plan, Do, Check Act) procedures:
+Students will learn how to integrate their knowledge by Lean thinking and achieve their team goal by effectively working together.
+The following provides four step PDCA (Plan, Do, Check, Act) procedures:

-- Check – Assess the effectiveness of the solution to address the problem; and
+- Check – Assess the effectiveness of the solution to address the problem

-- Report the entire PDCA cycle result to the PEC instructor team for implementation.
+- Act – Report the entire PDCA cycle result to the PEC instructor team for implementation

 The Elective Courses include operation-based aspects vitally important in automotive manufacturing, including automotive painting, body welding, and automotive powertrain.
 Each of these is to be updated as new technologies emerge, and new electives will be assessed for future implementation by collaborating with the industrial OEM’s.